Song Kang-ho: 2003–2018: Prominence

-International Stardom
+2019–2023: Parasite and international stardom

 In 2019, Song starred as Kim Ki-taek in the critically acclaimed film Parasite, also directed by his frequent collaborator Bong Joon-ho.
 It won the Palme d'Or at the 2019 Cannes Film Festival, becoming the first Korean film to receive the award.
 It was selected as the South Korean entry for Best International Feature Film at the 92nd Academy Awards, Bong's second selection after 2009's Mother.

-In 2020, The New York Times released a list of The 25 greater actors of the century.
+In 2020, The New York Times released a list of the 25 greatest actors of the century.
 In the list of 25 internationally known screen figures, Song Kang-ho was ranked sixth.
 The newspaper also published an interview with director Bong Joon-ho.
-Song is known as Bong’s muse, having featured in four of his films.
+Song is known as Bong's muse, having featured in four of his films.

-In the same year it was announced that Song co-starred in Kore-eda Hirokazu’s debut Korean-language film Broker, alongside Lee Ji-eun, Bae Doona and Gang Dong-won.
-He started filming in 2021, acted as Ha Sang-hyeon, the owner of a hand laundry who takes babies from a baby box at a nearby church and sells them with the help of his partner Dong-soo.
+In the same year it was announced that Song co-starred in Kore-eda Hirokazu's debut Korean-language film Broker, alongside Lee Ji-eun, Bae Doona and Gang Dong-won.
+He started filming in 2021 and acted as Ha Sang-hyeon, the owner of a hand laundry who takes babies from a baby box at a nearby church and sells them with the help of his partner Dong-soo.

-In 2021, Song was selected as one of the nine judges in the competition section of the 74th Cannes Film Festival to be held from July 6 to July 17.
+In 2021, Song was selected as one of the nine judges in the competition section of the 74th Cannes Film Festival to be held from 6 July to 17 July.
 In the same year, Song reteamed for the fifth time with leading Korean director Kim Jee-woon on their upcoming feature film Cobweb.
-The scriptwriter of Cobweb was Shin Yeon-shick, who also wrote the screenplay for sports film One Win, in which Song also starred.
+The scriptwriter of Cobweb was Shin Yeon-shick, who also wrote the screenplay for the sports film One Win, in which Song also starred.

-The following year, Broker was released on June 8, 2022.
+The following year, Broker was released on 8 June 2022.
 Song was awarded Best Actor at the 75th Cannes Film Festival for his performance in Broker.
-Song was first Korean to win Best Actor Award at Cannes.
+Song was the first Korean to win Best Actor Award at Cannes.

-Song also acted in title role in blockbuster disaster film Emergency Declaration.
+Song also acted in the lead role in the blockbuster disaster film Emergency Declaration.
 Song plays the role of the detective In-ho.
-This film is directed by Han Jae-rim, who worked with Song in historical film The Face Reader (2013).
-The film was first screened in the out of competition section of the 74th Cannes Film Festival on July 16, 2021.
+This film is directed by Han Jae-rim, who worked with Song in the historical film The Face Reader (2013).
+The film was first screened in the out of competition section of the 74th Cannes Film Festival on 16 July 2021.
 It was slated to release theatrically in January 2022, but due to a new wave of the COVID-19 pandemic its release was delayed.
-It was finally released theatrically in South Korea on August 3, 2022 and was released in the United States on August 12, 2022.
+It was finally released theatrically in South Korea on 3 August 2022 and it was released in the United States on 12 August 2022.

-Venture to small screen
+In May 2023, it was reported that Song would be the male lead in a Korean remake of the Indian film Drishyam.

-In 2022, it was reported that Song will act alongside Byun Yo-han in his television series debut with Uncle Sam Shik.
-The series is set in 1960s and depicts the tale of two men, their pride, greed and bromance.
-The series is written by Shin Yeon-shick and directed by him.
-It will be the third project between Song and Shin, with whom Song has recently shot feature films Coweb and One Win.
+2024–present: Venture to small screen